Multiple Myeloma Clinical Trial

 Patient must have undergone AHCT within 80 to 140 days prior to C1D1 for MM.

-Patient must be MRD-positive (> 1 positive cell per 10^-5 total cells analyzed) using clonoSEQ MRD® assay on bone marrow biopsy prior to study enrollment.
+Patient must be MRD-positive (per 10^-5 threshold) using clonoSEQ MRD® assay on bone marrow biopsy prior to study enrollment.

 Patient must have achieved very good partial response or better per IMWG response criteria prior to study enrollment.